movementlabsxyz/MIP/MIP/mip-34/README.md

 - super-majority proof: it can be a list of votes, but could also be a zk-proof (more compact).
 The suer-majority proof is not a proof of correct execution (as in zkVM) but simply of super-majority and this is cheaper to compute.
 - signatures aggregation: we want to avoid sending large transcations to the L1 as it increases operational costs.
 How to aggregate signatures to send more compact messages/trasactions?
 - delegation/weighted stakes: a mechanism for validators to delegate their voting power to other validators.
-Ability for validators to stake different amounts (and use weighted stakes super-majority)
+Ability for validators to stake different amounts (and use weighted stakes super-majority).
+- commit to a sequence of L2-blocks.
+The L2-finality certificate could be per block.
+However, on L1 we may want to commit to a sequence of blocks.
+This can be done by committing to the state root of the last block in the sequence or more complicated approaches using Merkle roots.

 <!--
 4. **Validation Procedures**: